prk-2023/rust_tutorials/Rust_practice_roadmap.md

 # Using Crates:

-While learning rust programming is it advisable to jump into using crates or is the right approach to avoid them and try to reimplement the features that you desire to use in the program via crates.
+Question : While learning rust programming is it advisable to jump into using crates or is the right approach to avoid them and try to reimplement the features that you desire to use in the program via crates.
 And then make another copy to implement the same logic using crates.